 Director: Vincenzo Coppola, MD

 Modeling human disease in mouse provides a powerful tool for elucidating mechanisms and interrogating experimental therapeutics.
-The Genetically Engineered Mouse Modeling Core (GEMMC) is available to investigators who work or intend to work with mouse models of human disease.
+The Genetically Engineered Mouse Modeling Core (GEMMC) is a state-of-the-art shared resource offering a complete array of services available to investigators who are currently working or intend to work with mouse models of human disease.

 - Director: Vincenzo Coppola, MD